Philogy/philogy.github.io/_posts/2023-03-16-selector-switches.md

 ## Conclusion

 Function dispatchers are an important part of smart contracts and have so far remained relatively unexplored in the optimizooor space.
-Especially pre-EIP-4200 there's a lot of room for clever tricks and optimizing the dispatcher of a larger contract can help shave 10, 20, 40+ gas from your contract which can be a lot in the land of hyper-optimized Huff contracts.
+Especially pre-EIP-4200 there's a lot of room for clever tricks, optimizing the dispatcher of a larger contract can help shave 10, 20, 40+ gas from your contract which can be a lot in the land of hyper-optimized Huff contracts.

 I hope this post was valuable to you, feel free to give your thoughts and feedback and follow me on my Twitter [@real_philogy](https://twitter.com/real_philogy) for more technical crypto content.